AmirLorvand/Course-Work-1/README.md

 * Building a menu-driven console application
 * Writing unit tests with Catch2
 * Using a Makefile to compile a multi-file C++ project
+* Organising a project for public GitHub presentation

 ---